 The City, in accordance with state statute, requires all City funds held by financial institutions above the FDIC insurable limit to be collateralized with securities or letters of credit issued to the City by the Federal Home Loan Bank.
 Money Market Accounts and Certificates of Deposits require collateral or FDIC coverage for all principal and accrued interest.
-Securities held as collateral shall have a market value equaling at least 102% of the total value of City funds held in excess of FDIC insurance levels, and all securities shall be placed with a third-party custodial agent.
+Letters of Credit pledged as collateral for Certificates of Deposit and Money Market Accounts must equal 100% of the total value of principal and anticipated interest in excess of FDIC insurance levels.
+Securities held as collateral shall have a market value equaling at least 102% of the total value of City funds, plus accrued interest, held in excess of FDIC insurance levels, and all securities shall be placed with a third-party custodial agent.
 Collateral may be substituted or released only with the written authorization of an Investment Officer.
 Allowable collateral may consist only of the following securities as permitted under the Public Funds Collateral Act (Texas Government Code, Ch.
 2257).

-- Obligations of the U.S. Government, its agencies and instrumentalities including mortgage backed securities and CMOs which do not constitute a high-risk mortgage security as defined by the Public Funds Collateral Act. - Obligations of any U.S. state, agencies, counties, cities and other political subdivisions rated as to investment quality by at least one nationally recognized rating agency.
+- 1) Obligations of the U.S. Government, its agencies and instrumentalities including mortgage-backed securities and CMOs which do not constitute a high-risk mortgage security as defined by the Public Funds Collateral Act. - 2) Obligations of any U.S. state, agencies, counties, cities, and other political subdivisions rated as to investment quality by at least one nationally recognized rating agency.

-A monthly report listing the collateral must be provided directly from the Custodian to the City.
+A monthly report listing the collateral must be provided to the City.